 Transfer ownership of an Azure subscription to another account

-You can transfer your subscription to another user in the Account Center.
-Use this feature to hand over subscription billing ownership to someone else, change the sign-in account, or move subscription to a different directory.
+Transfer your subscription to another user in the Account Center to change the Account Admin and hand over subscription billing ownership.
 To change your subscription to a different offer, see Switch your Azure subscription to another offer.

 Currently we don't support subscription transfers for Free Trial or Azure in Open (AIO) subscriptions.
 For a workaround, see Move resources to new resource group or subscription.